Anabel7213/Admin-Dashboard/README.md

 All data is overseen by a relational database and interacted with through Prisma, utilizing queries from PlanetScale.
 The dashboard also supports light/dark and system themes through the Next.js theme provider.

 Oprimized for Production ✔️
+Deployed with Vercel.
-Deployed with Vercel, fully functional and lightning fast 🚀.
+Fully functional and lightning fast 🚀.

-##LOGIN CREDENTIALS FOR DEMO & TESTING:
+## LOGIN CREDENTIALS FOR DEMO & TESTING:
 email: codetestonly01@gmail.com
 password: ejslfwenf